t54-labs/t54-labs-docs/docs/Overview/explore-all-products.md

 <br />

 **This is the vision of Agentic Finance.
 Not another fintech interface.
 Not another analytics dashboard.
-But a fundamental rethinking of financial infrastructure for a world where agents—not users—are the primary economic actors， where human can be emancipated from financial anxiety eventually**
+But a fundamental rethinking of financial infrastructure for a world where agents—not users—are the primary economic actors， where human can be emancipated from financial anxiety eventually, where everyone will be able to enjoy and live a meaningful life.**

 <br />